The Gunny Sack

 Can I make just one or two kinds of Halloween Cookies?

-Yes, you can make just one or two kinds of Halloween cookies by tinting more of the dough the chose color.
+Yes, you can make just one or two kinds of Halloween cookies by tinting more of the dough in the chosen color.
 You’ll also need more decorations for the type of cookie(s) you choose.

 What other kinds of Halloween cookies could I make?